-The Research Experience for Undergraduates program runs from the middle of June to early August at the HJ Andrews Experimental Forest on the beautiful McKenzie River and at OSU in Corvallis.
+The Research Experience for Undergraduates program runs for ten weeks from the middle of June to early August, see the Current Projects page for specifics, at the HJ Andrews Experimental Forest on the beautiful McKenzie River and at OSU in Corvallis.

 Eco-Informatics, defined as the integrated application of mathematics, computer science, statistics, and engineering to the study and management of ecosystems, is an emerging field that re-integrates the ecological sciences with information sciences through conceptualizing and modeling of complex ecosystems; software engineering for model construction and experimentation; information management and access; spatio-temporal database systems; data mining; and pattern recognition.
 Students trained in interdisciplinary Eco-informatics are needed to understand and apply state-of-the-art tools to detect, evaluate, and predict ecological patterns and processes, and manage complex ecosystems.